TejasAmle/Home-Automation/Readme.md

-Home Aitomation Project using NodeMCU and relay.
+Home Automation Project using NodeMCU and relay.

 This is the complete arduino IDE code to put all the required code in NodMCU.